Notes for: Francis Bridon, Jr.

 Translation: Francis Bridon.
 Born about 1652, sailor.
 From Rochefort (Soubise, France).
 Condemed at Calais for fleeing France, on December 3, 1686.
 Freed at Saint-Malo on June 13, 1698.

 Ronny Bodine sent me the following in February of 2020.
 We both agree that it would apply to Francis Bridon, Jr. since, for one thing, it would have been next to impossible for Francis Bridon, Sr. to have survived this horrible experience from 1685 to 1698.
 There is a gap from October 1681 when he was naturalized in London to December 16, 1702 when he wrote his will in Boston.
-That large gap would make sense if he was imprisoned on a galley ship.
+That large gap would make sense if he had been imprisoned on a galley ship.
 This is a small paragraph numbered 429 on page 239 of La France Protestante, v.
 6. We thank Marie-Laure JOLLY for finding this.

 BRIDON (François), de Rochefort ou de Soubise en Saintonge, sorti du royaume en 1681, pris dans la Manche avec sou bâtiment le 4 déc.
 1685: condamné par l'Intendant de Calais le 3 déc.
 1686.
 Sur la France ou la Palme â Saint-Malo en 1698; libéré la meme année.